tekmarglobal/dart-api-client/docs/DefinitionApi.md

 <a name="apidefinitioncountiespost"></a>
 # **ApiDefinitionCountiesPost**
-> RestResultOfListOfDefinitionServiceCountiesResponse ApiDefinitionCountiesPost (DefinitionServiceCountiesRequest body = null)
+> RestResultOfListOfDefinitionServiceCountiesResponse ApiDefinitionCountiesPost (DefinitionServiceCountiesRequest definitionServiceCountiesRequest = null)